-It develops a single slender trunk, normally straight but sometimes curved by wind, with smooth ringed grey bark and a rounded crown at the top made up of very large feather-like leaves, each up to 5 m (16 ft) long.
-The two main forms are the tall and dwarf, with the dwarf variety reaching heights of only 10 to 15 m (30 to 50 ft).
+It develops a slender trunk, normally straight but sometimes curved by wind, with smooth ringed grey bark and a rounded crown made up of very large feathery leaves, each up to 5 m (16 ft) long.
+The two main forms are the tall and dwarf, with the dwarf variety reaching only 10 to 15 m (30 to 50 ft) tall.

 The flowers are small, pale yellow and are borne in clusters on a large flower stalk, with female and male flowers on separate branches of the same stalk.
 Coconut palms bloom all the year round, except when they are stressed by cold or a lack water, as is common in areas with a pronounced dry season.